 The Movie Options dialog box allows you to configure the video and audio settings when exporting a movie in QuickTime Movie (.mov) format on macOS.

-- $\bullet\,\,$ For tasks related to this dialog box, refer to the User Guide. - This dialog can only be accessed on macOS.
+• For tasks related to this dialog box, refer to the User Guide.

 How to access the Movie Settings dialog box from the Export Movie dialog